Skip to main content

 A recent initiative in the University of Kentucky Department of Linguistics delves into the many ways language is spoken and heard on a diverse college campus — “This is What a Wildcat Sounds Like.”
 The video creates a mosaic of what UK community members sound like when communicating and how that enriches the experience for all stakeholders on campus.

-"The project began as an attempt to raise awareness of dialect diversity on this campus," said Allison Burkette, chair of the Linguistics Department in the UK College of Arts & Sciences.
+"The project began as an attempt to raise awareness of dialect diversity on this campus," said Allison Burkette, chair of the Linguistics Department in the UK College of Arts and Sciences.
 “I have seen a couple of other videos from other schools, and I thought it was important because there's been at least one dissertation and several articles written about it.”

 Read the article "Demons in Bible use they/them pronouns because of English grammar, not gender | Fact check" here: https://www.usatoday.com/story/news/factcheck/2023/05/22/claim-of-they-…